Rookout/docs/docs/breakpoints.md

 title: Breakpoints
 ---

-Rookout Breakpoint are “non-breaking breakpoints” that let the Rookout SDK deployed in your app know what data it needs to fetch, where to fetch it from, and what to do with it.
+Rookout Breakpoints are “non-breaking breakpoints” that let the Rookout SDK deployed in your app know what data it needs to fetch, where to fetch it from, and what to do with it.

 ## Setting Breakpoints